ShubhamOulkar/weather/README.md

 Users should be able to:

+Implement in phase 1
-- Search for weather information by entering a location in the search bar
+- Search for weather information by entering a location city or zip code or device current location in the search bar
+- Show recent locations on search bar with clear all recent locations functionallity.
 - View current weather conditions including temperature, weather icon, and location details
 - See additional weather metrics like "feels like" temperature, humidity percentage, wind speed, and precipitation amounts
 - Browse a 7-day weather forecast with daily high/low temperatures and weather icons